-#3 – Harvest Mouse (Reithrodontomys)
+#3 – Harvest Mouse (Reithrodontomys spp.)

-This family of mice have bodies generally ranging from 2 to 2.5 inches long (salt marsh and fulvous harvest mice grow up to 2.75 inches long) and tails that are furry and at least partially bicolor.
+This genus of mice have bodies generally ranging from 2 to 2.5 inches long (salt marsh and fulvous harvest mice grow up to 2.75 inches long) and tails that are furry and at least partially bicolor.

 Most species have longer tail lengths measuring as long as 3.9 inches on the fulvous harvest mouse.
 What sets them apart, however, is the two-note call they make around dusk.